CoDkid2006/BoTN_Save_Editor/README.md

 # GUIDE
 Place editor in save directory or change files paths to save directory.

 MODIFY LOGIC IN MAIN TO PREFORM DESIRED EDITS.
+Default logic is a bit identity check for the editor.

 To execute run 'python NephelymSaveEditor.py'